sdiehl/wiwinwlh/tutorial.md

 A toplevel Haskell function consists of two lines.
-The *value-level* definition which is a function name, followed by its arguments on the left-hand side of the equals sign, and then  the function body which compute the value it yields on the right-hand side:
+The *value-level* definition which is a function name, followed by its arguments on the left-hand side of the equals sign, and then  the function body which computes the value it yields on the right-hand side:

 ```haskell